Syslifters/reptor/docs/writing-plugins/tools.md

 A plugin can...

-* read tool outputs via stdin
+* read tool outputs via stdin on `-i` command line switch (multiple files are supported)
 * parse them
 * format them
 * upload as notes, or